Otilio Warrington

-Otilio Warrington, known popularly as Bizcocho (born February 26, 1944) is a comedian, best known for his roles of "Bizcocho" and "Cuca Gómez".
+Otilio Warrington, known popularly as Bizcocho (born February 26, 1949) is a comedian, best known for his roles of "Bizcocho" and "Cuca Gómez".

 Early years

 Warrington was born in the Barrio Obrero area of Santurce, Puerto Rico.
 When he was nine years old, his family moved to the Lloréns Torres public housing project.
 There he lived for the next 25 years.
 Warrington left school when he was a teenager and made a living by polishing shoes at a local barbershop.
 One of the barbershop's regular customers was Tommy Muñiz, a television show producer.
 One day Warrington asked Muñiz for a job in television but was told to get some more education and come back to him after he graduated.

 Bizcocho

-Encouraged by Mr. Muñiz's challenge, Warrington returned to school and graduated from San Juan's Central High School in 1960; he then went back to Mr. Muñiz to take him up on his earlier offer.
+Encouraged by Mr. Muñiz's challenge, Warrington returned to school and graduated from Central High School of Santurce in mid-late 1960s; he then went back to Mr. Muñiz to take him up on his earlier offer.
 Tommy Muñiz kept his word and let Otilio assist in the TV show "El Special de Corona" (The Corona Special).
 Thus, Warrington became the "first" black Puerto Rican male comedian to be regularly featured on a local TV program.
 One of the show's sections involved a group of "wacky" soldiers and included José Miguel Agrelot and Jacobo Morales.
 When Otilio joined the group, Morales baptized him as "Soldier Bizcocho" (Cake), a nickname that would remain with him for the rest of his life.

 Muñiz saw potential in Otilio and paid for his college education; as a result Warrington attended the University of Puerto Rico graduating with an associate degree in Television Direction and Production.
 After graduation Otilio participated in many local TV programs such as: "Ja ja ji ji jo jo con Agrelot" and "El Show del Mediodía" (The Noon Show).

 Warrington joined ASTRA productions in the 1970s and after working for different shows landed a spot in " Cogiendo Impulso", which was transmitted on Channel 11; it was here that he developed the characters of "Juancito" and "Pito".
 In (1979) he participated in the movie production of Jacobo Morales' Díos los Cría (And God raised them) alongside Norma Candal, Gladys Rodríguez, Esther Sandoval and Alicia Moreda.